 For that information, see ODDS’s Personal Support Worker Resources page.

 All new Personal Support Workers (PSWs) are required to complete two orientations within 90 days of receiving their provider number.

 Information about what orientations are available and/or required can be found on ODDS’s Personal Support Worker New Worker Orientation page.

 ODDS has put together several resources explaining how to navigate and use the eXPRS web site.

-Once a PSW is qualified, has their PSW # and a login to eXPRS, they may wish to read the PSW General Overview of eXPRS PDF, to watch PSW eXPRS Training Part 1 and Part 2 videos, and may also want to view the eXPRS User Help Guides.
+Once a PSW is qualified, has their PSW # and a login to eXPRS, they may wish to read the PSW General Overview of eXPRS PDF, to watch PSW eXPRS Training Part 1 and Part 2 videos, as well as the eXPRS — Mobile EVV training playlist, and may also want to view the eXPRS User Help Guides.
 If you need help with eXPRS, they offer a problem-solving matrix and contact points for different scenarios (click to expand the “DD Personal Support Workers (PSWs)” link/section).